-The Board has established the NC on 23 April 2013.
+The Board has established the NC on 23 April 2013 and currently comprises exclusively of Independent Non-Executive Directors.
 The NC is charged with the responsibility of overseeing the selection and assessment of Directors.
 The NC is responsible for developing selection criteria, assessing the suitability and recommending the appropriate candidates with the relevant capabilities and experience to be appointed to the Board and Board Committees.
 Considerations are given to the skills and experience in the selection process while competence, commitment, contribution and performance are taken into account in the assessment process.
-The NC is also tasked to review the continuous education and training needs of the directors and conduct on-going review of the set criteria and expectations of the Board from the Directors.
+The NC is also tasked to review the continuous education and training needs of the Directors and conduct ongoing review of the set criteria and expectations of the Board from the Directors.